 Exploring Greenville, Texas, these days, visitors find plenty to enjoy for several days.

-First, while Landon Winery — 2508 Lee Street • (903) 454-7878 • landonwinery.com — no longer serves meals, it does serve excellent wines and in an inviting and beautifully-restored historic building.
-They do have chocolates and cheese boards and they team up with Mac’s American Grille across the street for full dining deliveries.
-But for some, just sipping wine and visiting with a friend in this gem of a landmark is a wonderful way to enjoy a couple of hours in downtown Greenville.
+First, while Landon Winery — 2508 Lee Street • (903) 454-7878 • landonwinery.com — Landon’s serves many excellent wines in an inviting and beautifully-restored historic building.
+Order a cheese board, sip some wine and take time to visit with a friend in this gem of a landmark.
+It is a wonderful way to enjoy a couple of hours in downtown Greenville.
 They also often have live music.

 Then go up a block to Luanne’s Mary of Puddin Hill — 2518 Lee Street • (903) 453-8033 • goldbelly.com/mary-of-puddin-hill.
 Puddin Hill’s pecan fruitcake is a tradition whose recipe has never changed since 1839.
 Mary’s fruitcake is known as a symbol of Greenville and it’s long history.
 And they have many more treats including lots of chocolate.